 Fast forward two years later and I’m STILL making really STEADY income and I don’t work more than 10 hours a week on my Shopify store/email list.

-I’m standing before you today, a single mom, making millions of dollars a year in revenue, all while working less than 10 hours a week on it.
+I’m standing before you today, a single mom, making great money, all while working less than 10 hours a week on it.
 Seriously, it’s everyone’s dream life and I can’t believe that *I’m* the one that gets to live it.
 It’s amazing!!!

 All those years in ecommerce has paid off for me, and I want it to pay off for YOU TOO!
 I want YOU to have what I have.